 Grilled Swordfish Kabobs

-These easy Grilled Swordfish Kabobs are tender, delicious tasting, and bursting with lemon flavors.
-These kabobs are a great way to serve up some swordfish without any fuss.
-Perfect for cookouts and large gatherings.
+These easy Grilled Swordfish Kabobs are tender and delicious, bursting with lemon flavor.
+This dish is a great way to serve swordfish without any fuss, making it perfect for cookouts and large gatherings.

 This recipe for swordfish kabobs couldn’t be any easier.
-It is practically effortless.
+And, practically effortless.

 How to Make Grilled Swordfish Kabobs?